 Women in Cognitive Science launched its European chapter at the International Psychonomics Meeting in Granada, Spain May 5, 2016.
 It was co-founded by Teresa Bajo (University of Granada) and Cristina Cacciari (University of Modena and Reggio Emilia).

 The goal of WiCS-E is to organize events for cognitive scientist in Europe.
 We have been present in meetings of the European Society of Cognitive Science (ESCoP), the International Convention of Cognitive Sciences (ICPS) and International Psychonomics Meetings.
-We are open to new initiatives, meetings and events.
-If you’re interested in organizing something, or helping out, please reach out to us.
+We are open to new initiatives, meetings.
+If you’re interested in organizing an event or collaborating with the current leadership team, please reach out to us.

 Contact us at [email protected]